 Smoking CBD should not feel like anything, either.

 If you smoke a real CBD product, and you feel like you might be high, this is because the product is improperly labeled.

 You can avoid getting mislabeled or fake CBD items by looking for QR codes on the packaging or CBD product label.
-These QR codes will link to a third party lab test that show the exact content in that CBD item.
+These QR codes will link to a third-party lab test that shows the exact content in that CBD item.

 The FDA did a study on CBD labels in 2020.
 They found out that about 20% of the products they tested either had no CBD, or very little CBD in them when compared to the label.